 - 6.1 In addition to members selected from the legal profession, committees may also include representatives of outside bodies such as government departments, the courts, other professional associations and so on.
-This provides committees with a range of relevant perspectives and expertise on matters under consideration. - 6.2 Whether a particular Committee needs representatives from any given organisation is a matter for the President of the Law Society, acting on the advice of the relevant Law Society Department, and the Chair and Deputy Chair of the Committee. - 6.3 Representatives are appointed personally, and whether an alternate can attend in the representative's place is a matter to be determined by the Chair on a case-by-case basis.
+This provides committees with a range of relevant perspectives and expertise on matters under consideration. - 6.2 Whether a particular committee needs representatives from any given organisation is a matter for the President of the Law Society, acting on the advice of the relevant Law Society Department, and the Chair, Deputy Chair and/or Co-Chair of the committee. - Representatives are appointed personally, and whether an alternate can attend in the representative's place 6.3 is a matter to be determined by the Law Society on a case-by-case basis.